-This developmental trauma course addresses the difficult issues your clients are struggling with that directly result from traumas in the early developmental stages
+Resolve the difficult issues your clients are struggling with from traumas in the early developmental stages

 $299 (33% off)